mabushaireh/YarnNinja/README.md

 ### How to install:
 1. Download and extract the latest release
-2. Install Windows App SDK 1.1 Preview 3: https://aka.ms/windowsappsdk/1.1/1.1.0-preview3/windowsappruntimeinstall-1.1.0-preview3-x64.exe
+2. Install Windows App SDK 1.2. [download](https://aka.ms/windowsappsdk/1.2/latest/windowsappruntimeinstall-x64.exe)
 3. Run : YarnNinja.App.WinApp.exe from the folder you extracted

 ### Credits: